 Students may apply to Mitchell College as either a freshman or transfer student.
-Students who have an earned Associate Degree from Mitchell College or another accredited university will be granted full junior status.
+Students who have an earned Associate Degree from Mitchell College or another regionally accredited university with a minimum of 58 transfer credits will be granted junior status.
 However, certain prerequisite courses may be necessary to satisfy degree requirements.